Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 📜 License

-Code and repository-authored materials are released under the MIT License.
-External biological data, software and third-party resources retain their original terms.
+Code and repository-authored material are released under the MIT License.
+Third-party biological data and external resources retain their original terms of use.

 <div align="center">